chocolatecoin/chocolatecoin/README.md

 - Anonymity?

-Chocolatecoin will not be anything new as a coin (don't fix what isn't broken).
-The coin will be heavily supported with features to make it literally a gateway coin for quick public adoption.
+Chocolatecoin will not be anything new as a coin (don't fix what isn't broken) instead the coin will be heavily supported with external, supportive features to integreat it well with existing systems, making it literally a gateway coin for quick public adoption.

 ![alt text](http://computerstudio.eu/private/yum.jpg "ChocolateCoin Face")